trendmicro/cloudone-filestorage-plugins/post-scan-actions/gcp-python-slack-notification/docs/deploy-tutorial.md

 ## Test Slack notifications

-Check Slack to see new notifications.
+Check Slack for new notifications.
 To test your deployment, you'll need to generate a malware detection using the eicar file.

-1. Download the eicar file from eicar file page into your scanning bucket with the script.
+1. Download the eicar file from eicar file page into your scanning bucket with the script:

     ```
     wget https://secure.eicar.org/eicar.com.txt